website

 Fivali Rotator Cuff Tears - Guide

 2. Limitation of Movement: The supraspinatus muscle in the rotator cuff starts shoulder joint abduction.
 When the rotator cuff tears, this function is affected.
-Patients have trouble raising the arm sideways.
+Patients have trouble raising their arms sideways.
 Mild tears cause pain and weakness at certain abduction angles (60°-120°), while severe tears may prevent active arm abduction.

 3. Loss of Strength: Rotator cuff tears impede normal shoulder muscle contraction and force generation.
 Patients often feel a marked loss of strength when raising their arms.
 An arm that once lifted weights easily may struggle with lighter ones or tremble post-tear, as the torn cuff can't efficiently transmit muscle-generated force, reducing shoulder power.